Nate Dogg: Early life

 Nathaniel Dwayne Hale was born on August 19, 1969, in Long Beach, California.
+(Note: Some sources say he was born in Clarksdale, Mississippi.)
+He had three brothers: Samuel Hale, Emmanuel (Manuel) Hale, and Daniel Hale Jr., and two sisters: Pamela Hale-Burns and LaTonia Hale-Watkins.
+His cousins include rappers Butch Cassidy and Snoop Dogg.

+His family moved to Clarksdale, Mississippi, where he spent most of his childhood.
+His first performance was at the age of 4 at Life Line Baptist Church in Clarksdale, where his father was a pastor and his mother led the choir.

-(Note: Some sources say he was born in Clarksdale, Mississippi, eventually moving to Long Beach in his teens.)
-Hale met Warren G at Long Beach Polytechnic High School.
-As a youth, he sang at the New Hope Baptist Church in Long Beach, where his father was a pastor.
-He also sang at Life Line Baptist Church in Clarksdale, Mississippi.
+At age 14, after the divorce of his parents, Hale moved to Long Beach with his mother.
+Hale attended Long Beach Polytechnic High School.
+He sang in the choir at the New Hope Baptist Church in Long Beach.

-At age 17, Hale dropped out of high school, left home, and 30 days later enlisted in the US Marines.
-He was stationed at Camp Schwab in Okinawa Prefecture, Japan, in the Matériel Readiness Battalion of the 3rd Force Service Support Group, which supplied ammunition to most of the Pacific.
-After three years as an ammunition specialist, he was discharged in 1989.
-Hale would recall that he joined the military because he "wanted to see if he was a man".
+At age 17, Hale dropped out of high school, left home, and enlisted in the United States Marine Corps.
+He was stationed at Camp Schwab in Okinawa Prefecture, Japan, in the Matériel Readiness Battalion of the 3rd Force Service Support Group, which supplied ammunition to most of the Pacific Ocean.
+After three years as an ammunition specialist, he received a military discharge in 1989 and returned to Long Beach.

 Musical career

 213

-In 1990, Nate Dogg, Snoop Dogg, and Warren G formed a rap trio called 213.
-They recorded their first demo tape in the back of record store V.I.P. in Long Beach.
-The demo was later heard by Dr. Dre at a bachelor party.
+In 1990, Nate Dogg, and friends Snoop Dogg and Warren G formed a rap trio called 213.
+They recorded their first demo tape in the back of VIP Records in Long Beach.
+The demo was heard by Dr. Dre, the stepbrother of Warren G, who then invited the group to his studio.